Home Cocktails Ordinary Drink Gin Cooler

 Herbal Gin Cooler This variation incorporates fresh herbs like mint or basil for an aromatic twist.
 Swap: Add fresh herbs instead of just using citrus peels.

-Berry Gin Cooler In this version, muddled berries are added for a fruity flavor and vibrant color.
+Berry Gin Cooler This version includes muddled berries for a fruity flavor and vibrant color.
 Swap: Swap powdered sugar for berry puree and add muddled berries.

 Pairs Well With